-The principal activity of the Scheme is to pool investors' savings to invest in diversified portfolios of securities, in accordance with the investment objectives and guidelines as set out in the current Product Disclosure Statement and within the provisions of the Scheme's Constitution.
-The Constitution of the Scheme authorises investments in a portfolio of international companies on the basis of their social, environmental and financial credentials and that may not be available locally.
+The principal activity of the Scheme is to pool investors' savings to invest in a diversified portfolio of securities, in accordance with the investment objectives and guidelines as set out in the current Product Disclosure Statement and within the provisions of the Scheme's constitution.
+The constitution of the Scheme authorises investments in a range of assets, which may include properties, capital stable interest bearing securities and equity investments, both domestic and international.
 Investments are sought to pursue the goal of a just and sustainable society and the protection of the natural environment as well as providing unitholders (the Scheme investors) with a competitive financial return.